LICENSING & MEMBERSHIP CATEGORIES

 • Entitled to use the designation O.T.
 (Res.).

-• Ability to volunteer on SSOT committees.
+• Ability to volunteer on SCOT committees.

-• Ability to receive SSOT communications.
+• Ability to receive SCOT communications.

 Memberships